ECON 1020 Economics: A Critical Introduction (4 Credits)

 ECON 3670 Econometrics: Multivariate Regression Analysis for Economists (4 Credits)

 This course develops the foundations of ordinary least squares (OLS) regression analysis and teaches students how to specify, estimate, and interpret multivariate regression models.
 Students have to apply what they have learned using a popular software package used for econometrics and real data.
 Special topics also covered include regression models that include dummy variables, log-linear models, fixed effects models, a brief discussion of instrumental variables, and an introduction to time-series analysis and forecasting.
-Prerequisites: ECON 2670 and either ECON 2020 or ECON 2030.
-Restriction: Junior standing.
+Prerequisites: ECON 2670.
+Cross-listed with ECON 4670.

 ECON 3740 Health Economics (4 Credits)